Fly-Explorer/fly-explorer-extension/README.md

 # Flyfish Extension 🐟

-A browser extension that empowers users to collect, filter, and store web data in the **Tusky (Walrus)** decentralized storage system, creating a personalized knowledge base for the **Flyfish Agent**.
+A browser extension that empowers users to collect, filter, and store web data in the decentralized storage system, creating a personalized knowledge base for the **Flyfish Agent**.

 ## Overview